 Australian Standard on Assurance Engagements (ASAE) 3450

-Assurance Engagements involving Corporate Fundraisings and/or Prospective Financial Information is applicable to auditors engaged in safeguard audits.
+Assurance Engagements involving Corporate Fundraisings and/or Prospective Financial Information is applicable to auditors engaged in safeguard mechanism audits.
 This standard establishes requirements and other explanatory material regarding the reporting on financial information included in, or to be included in, a public or non-public document and the reporting on prospective information prepared for other purposes.

 Only some components of this standard will be relevant.
-They will provide guidance to auditors on undertaking assurance on forecasted information in safeguard audits.
+They will provide guidance to auditors on undertaking assurance on forecasted information in safeguard mechanism audits.

 This standard applies to an assurance engagement to provide either a reasonable assurance or limited assurance report, or a combination report, on financial information.